JanssenProject/jans/docs/casa/plugins/cert-authn.md

 Here are steps for testing authentication for a given user (happy path):

-1. If there is a Casa session open, logout and try to login again
+1. If there is a Casa session open, log out and try to login again

 1. Supply username and password

 1. On the selection page click on "user certificates".
-If this option does not appear, ensure you have properly followed [these](#install-the-cert--authn-plugin) steps
+If this option does not appear, ensure you have properly followed [these](#install-the-cert-authn-plugin) steps

 1. The browser will be redirected to the configured cert pickup URL.
 If no dialog appears, the browser is reusing a previous selection.
 Close the window and start again, or flush the SSL cache